Violence and discrimination against women and girls is everybody’s issue.

 What is the impact?

-Violence denies women and girls their right to fulfil their potential and live the life they choose.
+Violence and discrimination deny women and girls their right to fulfil their potential and live the life they choose.
 It has immediate and long-term physical, sexual and mental health consequences, and prevents girls and women from fully participating in society.

 When women and girls are empowered and given equal opportunities, free from violence, they can exercise their rights and drive forward sustainable development – for themselves, their family, community and country.